Spr19CS210/PA-Drill-Section-Writeups/PA4-BoolSAT/README.md

 ask on Piazza.
 Then follow the 4 steps above.
 Let's do another example using the ASTNode.java class.

  0. **READ THE CODE** It looks like the class only has two public instance variables, child1 and child2.
- It looks like there are only pubic methods for creating nodes, testing if a given node is of a particular type, and getting the name of an identifier node's variable.
+ It looks like there are only public methods for creating nodes, testing if a given node is of a particular type, and getting the name of an identifier node's variable.
  1. **THINK** NAND nodes have two children.
  2. **THINK** If I create a NAND node with the two children set to null, the child1 and child2 instance